mlell/tapas/manual/manual.md

 data/mapping/k.par
 data/mapping/n.par
 ```

-The files can have arbitrary filenames, they are in a tabular format
+The files can have arbitrary filenames.
+They are in a tabular format
-where the column names relate to variables which are set automatically
+where the column names determine the variable names which will be used in
-later in the process.
+the mapping script which is created later on.

 ```{.bash}
 column -t data/mapping/n.par